-Most natural ABS resins are translucent to opaque, but they can be produced in transparent grades and can be pigmented to almost any color.
+Most natural ABS resins are translucent to opaque, but they can be produced in transparent grades and can be pigmented to display almost any color.

 General purpose grades may work for some outdoor applications, but prolonged exposure to sunlight causes color changes and reduces surface gloss, hardness, impact strength and elastic modulus.
 Set the chart below for details of the material properties of ABS.

 - Excellent impact, chemical and abrasion resistance